defektive/defektive.github.io/content/how_to/Phishing Credential Harvesting and Beyond/70-modlishka-sso.md

 +++

 Now that we have Modlishka up and running.
 Let's get it configured with a target login provider.
-We'll use Authentik to get an okta like experience.
+We'll use Authentik to get an Okta like experience.

 ```bash
 sudo apt-get install -y pwgen